c64scene-ar/4kindness/4kindness_internals.en.rst

 In Part_I_ we used *unrolled loops* to improve performance.
 In this case we use *unrolled loops* to simplify the code.
-Faster code is also a nice feature, but in this case is secongary goal.
+Faster code is also a nice feature, but in this case is secondary goal.

 It is a compromise: memory RAM or faster code & more verbose code